Skip to primary navigation Skip to primary content Skip to primary footer

 Project H.O.O.D.

-The Crane Foundation, Inc. made a donation to Chicago-based Project H.O.O.D.
-(Helping Others Obtain Destiny) located in the O-block, a notoriously dangerous neighborhood on the South Side of the city.
-This organization has the goal to end the cycle of poverty, violence, and incarceration through programming focused on mentorship, training, and community.
+The Crane Charitable Funds began supporting Chicago-based Project H.O.O.D.
+(Helping Others Obtain Destiny) located in Chicago’s O-block, a notoriously dangerous neighborhood on the South Side of the city, in 2022.
+This organization’s goal is to end the cycle of poverty, violence, and incarceration through programing focused on mentorship, training, and community.

 You can find out more about this donation and Crane’s history in Chicago within this press release from March of 2022.